jamesmawm/twitter-stream/README.md

 Tip
 - Click on a news row to 'lock' and display on the top panel.
 - Nothing is streaming?
 Check your Twitter credentials again.

+Disclaimer:
+- This is a fork of [https://github.com/itwars/twitter-stream](https://github.com/itwars/twitter-stream)